Autumn in Warsaw

-Autumn in Warsaw (Japanese: ワルシャワの秋, Warushawa no aki; Polish: Jesień w Warszawie) is a Japanese-language drama television film written by Masatake Tamukai, directed by Hiroki Hayashi, and produced by Takahiro Kasagi.
-It was produced and filmed in Japan by the Kansai Telecasting Corporation.
-It was aired on 23 December 2003.
-The film was based on actual events of 1922, when the cooperation of the Polish Committee of Rescue of Children from the Far East, and the Japanese Red Cross Society led to the transportation of Polish orphans from Russian Siberia to Japan, before they could have been relocated to Poland.
+Autumn in Warsaw (Japanese: ワルシャワの秋, Warushawa no aki) is a Japanese-language drama television film written by Masatake Tamukai, directed by Hiroki Hayashi, and produced by Takahiro Kasagi.
+It was produced and filmed in Japan by the Kansai Telecasting Corporation, and premiered on 23 December 2003.
+The film was based on actual events of 1922, when the Polish Committee of Rescue of Children from the Far East, with the cooperation of the government of Japan and the Japanese Red Cross Society transported around 3,000 Polish orphaned children from Russian Siberia to Osaka, Japan, before they prior to them being able to be transported to Poland.
+The film revolves around Yoko Aoki, a nurse in the hospital, where she takes care of a 10-years-old Lew Kamiński, who due to trauma, does not speak.
+The cast includes Yuko Takeuchi, Keiko Kishi, Ayumi Ishida, and Anna Romantowska.

 Plot

-In 1922, the Polish Committee of Rescue of Children from the Far East in agreement with the government of Japan, relocates Polish orphans from Russian Siberia to Osaka, Japan, before they could have been relocated to Poland.
-They were children of people banished there by the government of the Russian Empire.